 It takes a lot of money to build these playgrounds around the world and God has miraculously provided every step of the way.
-One of the annual fundraisers is taking place this Saturday and if you are near the Cincinnati area you can be a part of it.
-Breakfast with Santa is a delightful experience for kids and families to come and make crafts, treats, and Christmas memories!
+One of the annual fundraisers is Breakfast with Santa.
+It is a delightful experience for kids and families to come and make crafts, treats, and Christmas memories!
 Of course all proceeds go toward the new location for Palmyr’s Playhouse.

-The Palmyr’s Playhouse motto is Extenidng Joy.
+The Palmyr’s Playhouse motto is Extending Joy.
 Palmyr’s short life was full of joy and now God is taking that joyous memory and extending it to little children all over the world!

 Angie wanted a miracle.
 She prayed for one.
 But she wasn’t expecting it to look like this.
 However, this miracle is evident in her words when Angie testifies “I can honestly say that I am thankful for a broken heart”.